By: AY1920S2-CS2103T-F11-4 Since: Jun 2016 Licence: MIT

 It is triggered upon clicking the "view" icon in the recipe panel:

-through a button in the GUI allows user to view the details of a
+Implementing this function, cookbook view recipe through a button in the GUI allows user to view the details of a

 recipe with a click of a button, greatly increasing convenience and user experience.
 The button also had to be